sagnikbanerjee15/Finder/README.md

 ## Installation

-FINDER requires a number of softwares which needs to be installed.
+`finder` requires a number of softwares which needs to be installed.
 This might cause version conflicts with softwares that are already installed in your system.
-Hence, the developers have decided to enforce the use of FINDER within a conda environment.
+Hence, the developers have decided to enforce the use of `finder` within a conda environment.

 ### Downloading and installing Anaconda (skip if you already have Anaconda installed)